 Hard-wiring reports are also helpful in finding out whether a person matches these traits and is likely to be a good employee.
 It can be difficult in an interview situation to assess these kinds of characteristics, and candidates may know the buzzwords to say that align with what you like to hear.
 For example, most candidates are going to assume that companies are looking for someone who is flexible and open to change, but not everyone is wired that way or will acknowledge that they aren’t the best in those kinds of environments.

-Another thing to be mindful of is that high performers are also candidates that are in demand and who have options available to them to easily leave.
+Another thing to be mindful of is that top performing employees are also candidates that are in demand and who have options available to them to easily leave.
 If your work environment doesn’t meet their needs, they will seek and find an organization that does.
 While it may seem like extra effort to carefully hire and individually motivate high performers, it is worth it to keep them loyal to your organization because of the return on the investment that they provide.